Every College Not Requiring SAT Scores in 2024-2025

 Schools Temporarily Going Test Optional Due to COVID-19

 As a result of the COVID-19 pandemic, 2020 SAT exams were canceled across the United States.
-To accommodate this, some schools have instituted a temporary test optional policy for students.
+To accommodate this, some schools have instituted a temporary test optional policy for students that is still in place.

 For a list of schools that are temporarily test optional, check out this article.